Using the Snowpark Python DB-API

 Fetch_size

 Within a partition, the API fetches rows in chunks defined by fetch_size.
-These rows are written to Snowflake in parallel as they are fetched, allowing reading and writing to overlap and maximize throughput.
+These rows are written to Snowflake in parallel as they are fetched, which allows reading and writing to overlap and maximizes throughput.

 • 파티션 열을 사용한 로컬 수집